revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 <blockquote>

 Servlet API contains two packages which contains the classes and interfaces that are required to build servlets.
-These are javax.servlet and javax.servlet.http.The javax.servlet package contains a number of interfaces and classes that establish the framework in which servlets operate.The javax.servlet.http package contains a number of interfaces and classes that are commonly used by servlet developers and its functionality makes it easy to build servlets that work with http requests and responses.
+These are `javax.servlet` and `javax.servlet.http`.
+The `javax.servlet` package contains a number of interfaces and classes that establish the framework in which servlets operate.The `javax.servlet.http` package contains a number of interfaces and classes that are commonly used by servlet developers and its functionality makes it easy to build servlets that work with http requests and responses.

 </blockquote>